Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Evaluation

-Therefore, in addition to the number of paths, the relevance of a path for a given bug counts, especially under time constraints.
-A third timeout cause can be the number of separate test cases in a verification scenario.
-Specifically, the \gls{plic} is the only peripheral where each verification scenario consists of multiple tests.
-A mutant's behaviour may well be triggered by only a subset of the executed tests.
-Similarly, a final timeout cause is relevant for the Hash module.
-Here, the general verification was mostly burdened by a complex query for comparing the calculation results.
-This can also be observed in the bug finding, where a number of mutants related to the calculation itself simply exit with a solver timeout, without being killed (\textbf{O6}).
-These solver timeouts occur independently of verification scenario or tool.
-In contrast to the first three peripherals, all Map module mutants were always found.
-This matches the observation that the verification of this module usually only takes less than \qty{15}{\min}.
-Consequently, bugs can also reliably be identified in such a timeframe.
 With the mutation-based evaluation, our approach proved capable of finding over 300 mutants fast ($<$\qty{15}{\minute}).
-The results unearth how the statistics of the general verification relate to bug finding itself.
-Complex interactions can be observed between verification runtimes and scenarios, as well as state trees created by the code structure of peripheral, \systemc{} kernel, and test bench.
+The results unearth how the statistics of the general verification relate to bug finding.
+Complex interactions can be observed between verification runtimes and scenarios, as well as state trees created by the structure of peripheral, \systemc{} kernel, and testbench.
 Generally, \hwklee{} can offer a slightly better performance for the bug finding.
-It is aided in this effort by the array minimisation, which was applied in all experiments discussed so far.
-In the following section, we demonstrate the drastic influence it has on \hwklee{}'s overall performance.
+It is aided in this effort by the array minimization, which was applied in all experiments discussed so far.
+In the following section, we demonstrate the drastic influence it has on \hwklee{}' overall performance.